rseng/rse/docs/_docs/getting-started/commands.md

 ```

 Make sure the directory does not exist the first time you export!
 For times after
-that, only the inner `_repos` collection will be updated with your current software database.
+that, only the inner `_software` collection will be updated with your current software database.

 <a id="import">
 ## Import